get-convex/convex-nextauth-template/README.md

 3. Generate a random secret (via `openssl rand -base64 33` or `npx auth secret`) and save it as `AUTH_SECRET` to the `.env.local` file
-4. Generate another random secret and save it as `CONVEX_AUTH_ADAPTER_SECRET` to the `.env.local` file and to your Convex dashboard (the value must match)
+4. Generate another random secret and save it as `CONVEX_AUTH_ADAPTER_SECRET` to
+   - the `.env.local` file
+   - to your Convex dashboard
 5. Follow
    [this guide](https://authjs.dev/guides/configuring-github#registering-your-app)
    to create a GitHub OAuth app and then add `AUTH_GITHUB_ID` and